 This quaint city nestled in the Netherlands has more to do than meets the eye.
 Flowing canals and the ringing of bicycle bells give this capital a small town feel.
 However, there is no shortage of things to do, and you’ll find that Amsterdam has a little bit for everyone.
-Here are five things to do while in Amsterdam.
+If you're planning a trip to Amsterdam in the near future, here are five things you should consider adding to you itinerary.

 Visit the Anne Frank House

 The line to get into the Anne Frank House can be daunting, but it’s worth it.
 It moves at a snail’s pace to ensure that not too many people are in the museum at once.
 While this makes the line awful (almost unbearable if you’re impatient like me), it’s worth it to be able to enjoy the museum without having elbows shoved in your ribs by a swarm of tourists packed like sardines into a small space.
 After soaking up all the history in the museum, you can make your way up to the annex and see where Anne Frank and her family sought refuge.